 Do you want to delete this shortcut?

-If you do not have the executable file when you followed the path manually, then it has been deleted or moved to another location.
+If you did not have the executable file when you followed the path manually, it has been deleted or moved to another location.
 In this case, the best solution would be to use search.
-Open ” Explorer ” and in the left column select ” This PC ” with one click, so that the search was on the entire disk.
+Open ” Explorer “, and in the left column, select ” This PC ” with one click so that the search was on the entire disk.
 Next, in the upper right corner, write the name of the file “steam.exe” and press Enter, then wait until the process ends (green bar).
-If the file is found, then right-click on it and select “File Location”.
+If the file is found, right-click on it and select “File Location”.
 See if the path is the one indicated in the broken label.
 If not, right-click and create a new shortcut.

-If you copied the shortcuts from the desktop to a USB flash drive and opened these files on another PC, then an error will appear that the shortcut has been moved or deleted.
-These are incorrect actions, and in Windows, it does not work that way, since you need to copy the executable file to the USB flash drive, and not the shortcut itself.
+If you copied the shortcuts from the desktop to a USB flash drive and opened these files on another PC, an error will appear that the shortcut has been moved or deleted.
+These are incorrect actions, and in Windows, it does not work that way since you need to copy the executable file to the USB flash drive and not the shortcut itself.

 It is also worth checking if the drive letter has changed.
-If so, the shortcuts will not work, since they were previously written on a different drive letter.
-In this case, if you have executable files on a different drive, then create new shortcuts, or replace the path of the drive letter in the old ones.
+If so, the shortcuts will not work since they were previously written on a different drive letter.
+In this case, if you have executable files on a separate drive, create new shortcuts, or replace the path of the drive letter with the old ones.